StanPlatinum/quickdiff/README.md

 ## Prerequisite

-If you are using Ubuntu, run `sudo apt install texlive perl latexdiff`
+If you are using Ubuntu, run `sudo apt install texlive texlive-science perl latexdiff`

 ## Usage